briansmith/ring/README.md

 implementations of cryptographic protocols like TLS, SSH, and DNSSEC on top of *ring*.

+*ring* is the successor of an earlier project called GFp.
+GFp implemented some elliptic curve cryptography over prime finite fields, also known as prime Galois fields and often denoted GF(p).
+When we implemented RSA, the name GFp did not make as much sense, since modular arithmetic over RSA public moduli is not GF(p) arithmetic but rather finite commutative *ring* arithmetic.
+Also note that *ring* started as a subset of BoringSSL, and “*ring*” is a substring of “Bo*ring*SSL”.

-The name *ring* comes from the fact that *ring* started as a subset of BoringSSL, and *"ring"* is a substring of "Bo*ring*SSL".
-Most of the (C and assembly language) code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL. *ring* merges changes from BoringSSL regularly.
+Most of the C and assembly language code in *ring* comes from BoringSSL, and BoringSSL is derived from OpenSSL. *ring* merges changes from BoringSSL regularly.
 Also, several changes that were developed for *ring* have already been merged into BoringSSL.